jpm4rtinss/jpm4rtinss/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies in front end.
+(Focus on JS)
 - 🎓 &nbsp; Studying Product Design at Universidade do Estado de Minas Gerais - UEMG.
 - 🌱 &nbsp; Learning more about UX/UI Design.